triphora/old-website/packwiz/README.md

 ### Manual Update via MultiMC, PolyMC, ATLauncher

-This pack is also available on [Modrinth].
+This pack is also downloadable through Modrinth.
 The instructions on how to install Modrinth packs can be found on the [Modrinth documentation].

 ### Manual Update via Default Launcher